-Basic example application
+Basic example application¶

-The components
+The components¶

-This example shows how a hybrid-application could be defined and deployed.
 The term hybrid-application means that parts of an application is deployed to cloud nodes and parts of it is deployed on edge nodes.
 All parts, wherever they are deployed, form the overall application.

 This example consists of two parts:

-• A consumer that run on cloud nodes and consume the sensor data.
+consumerthat run on cloud nodes and consume the sensor data.
 The consumer is a basic web application that can be viewed in a browser.

 Both parts are connected to the edgefarm.network.
 The producer drops the generated data in a stream that is buffered locally on the Edge Node.
 Note, that the producer can run on many edge nodes, each collecting data individually.
 As long as the Edge Devices are connected, the consuming part of the network aggregates the data from all Edge Nodes and puts them into another stream running in the cloud.
 The consumer application reads this stream and provides the data via the web browser.